Future Skills College opened in June 2017 and is a full-time, one year, pre-apprenticeship pathway designed for secondary school students.

-Students spend two days per week on apprenticeship college courses in their chosen area of employment.
+Students spend two days per week on specially designed pre-apprenticeship college courses in their chosen area of employment.

 Work placement +

-Students spend one day per week with what should be their future employer on work placement.
+Students spend one day per week on work placement with what we hope will be their future employer .

-This gives students the opportunity to meet their future collegues, get used to the expectations of employers and be ready to start their apprenticeship fully prepared at the end of the course.
+This gives students the opportunity to meet work with other staff, get used to the expectations of employers and be ready to start an apprenticeship fully prepared at the end of the course.

 It also gives employers an opportunity to start building their own young workforce, taking the hassle out of recruitment and support for new employees.